AdaptiveScale/rosetta/README.md

 Rosetta utilizes JDBC to extract schema metadata from a database and generates declarative DBML models that can be used for conversion to alternate database targets.

-Generate DDL from a given source and transpile to the desired target.

 Key Features

 - **Declarative Data Modeling**: Define your database schema using DBML (Database Markup Language), and RosettaDB generates target database-specific DDL (Data Definition Language) automatically.